justinhessdev/portfolio/README.md

 		</body>
 	</html>

-###### This is the main view and all other views are rendered in <%- body %> This is great because we only need to decalare our scripts and links one time.
+###### This is the main view and all other views are rendered in <%- body %> This is great because we only need to declare our scripts and links one time.

 ###### 2. I used a linter: eslint --init